-Useful tools to help you think about what to do after your GCSEs, including info about post-16 qualifications, and advice on different careers.
+Useful tools to help you think about what to do after your GCSEs or National 5s, including info about post-16 qualifications, and advice on different careers.

 Research your options

 - Look at the different places you could study or train – you could go to a school, college or training provider.

 - Find out about the different types of qualifications available – think about what you want to do in the future and what sort of learning you prefer.
 Are you a hands-on person or are you happier doing exams?

 - Take the Buzz quiz to find out what sort of personality you have, which celebrities you're like, and what jobs may suit you.

 - Look up different careers – you can search by job title, job family, related skills, or related subjects.

 - Attend open days in your local area to work out where you want to study or train.